How to scrape Threads by Meta using Python (2023-08 Update)

 data = json.loads(result.content)

-This scrape approach will return an entire post dataset which includes many useful fields like post captions, comments, likes, and other information.
-However, it also includes many flags and unnecessary fields which are often not very useful.
+The above Instagram scraper code will return the entire post dataset, including various fields, such as post captions, comments, likes, and other information.
+However, it also includes many flags and unnecessary fields, which aren't very useful.

-Instagram post data is even more complex than the user profile data so we'll be using Jmespath to reduce it once again.
+Instagram post data is even more complex than the user profile data.
+Therefore, we'll use JMESPath to create an even more comprehensive Instagram parser to reduce its size:

 import jmespath